Olly Rix: 1985–2013: Early life and stage work

 Rix was born in 1985 on Valentine's Day, 14 February.
 The schools he attended as a child did not offer drama opportunities to his annoyance, so Rix did not start performing on stage until university.
 He felt like his fellow students had been acting since young children so tried to get as involved as possible.
 He studied at Oxford University, eventually going on to train in acting at the London Academy of Music and Dramatic Art.
 Whilst at the latter, one of his close friends was Sam Claflin.
-His first stage performance was as Oedipus inside a cathedral at Christchurch College, Oxford.
+His first stage performance was as Oedipus inside the cathedral at Christ Church, Oxford.
 He has since joked that he was "almost certainly god-awful" and said that he was terrified, but added that he had a lot of fun.
+Rix appeared as a student union patron in the second series of the BBC police drama Ashes to Ashes.
+The episode was broadcast on May 4, 2009.
 Rix attained his first professional credit in the 2010 short film The Duel at Blood Creek.

 Rix made his stage debut in 2011 when he starred as the titular role in Cardenio.
 He initially believed he was auditioning for a minor role and has admitted he was unaware what Cardenio was, but was shocked to learn he was being considered for the lead role.
 He felt lucky to have landed a titular role as his first stage role, initially believing he would have to wait years to be considered for such.
 He then starred in a production of Marat/Sade with the Royal Shakespeare Company (RSC) later that year, as well as The City Madam at the Swan Theatre.
 In 2012, Rix starred in a production of I Am a Camera as Clive at Southwark Playhouse.
 A year later, he appeared at the Royal Court Theatre in their production of Narrative.
 Also in 2013, he returned to the RSC for their production of Richard II.
 He portrayed the Duke of Aumerle.
 WhatsOnStage wrote that his portrayal "tugs at the heartstrings".